yunong/node-leader/README.md

 });
 ```

-To participate in an election
+To participate in an election:
 ```javascript

 var leader = require('node-leader');